IaC and cloud provisioning

 - Use of the Terraform Enterprise provider(opens in new tab) so that there is state representation for the configuration - this applies to both HCP Terraform and Terraform Enterprise.

-- Definition of a VCS template which contains boilerplate Terraform code for the LZ and a directory structure designed and managed by the Platform Team.
+- Definition of a VCS template which contains boilerplate Terraform code for the LZ and a directory structure designed and managed by the platform team.

 - Variables/sets as needed for efficient deployment.

-- Test: Create landing zones using the process
+- Test: Create landing zones using the process.

-- Ensure smooth onboarding: The process should be as smooth as possible for the application teams.
-If using Service Now as front door to the onboarding process, the Platform Team should liaise with the Service Now team as early as possible as there will be a lead time for remediation.
+- Ensure smooth onboarding: Work to ensure the onboarding process is as smooth as possible for the application teams.
+If using ServiceNow as front door to the onboarding process, liaise with the ServiceNow team as early as possible as we find there is always a lead time for remediation.

-Landing zone workflow
+Summary of landing zone workflow

 - Ticket raised: Audit trail created, approval acquired as appropriate.

-- Landing zone child module call code added: The top-level workspace and its VCS repository is where the Platform Team collect and manage onboarded teams.
+- Landing zone child module call code added: The top-level workspace and its VCS repository is where the platform team collect and manage onboarded teams.

-- If your business expects to onboard thousands of teams, then planning of the Platform Team landing zone deployment workspace should be handled more carefully to avoid performance issues with the workspace run as discussed at the end of the previous section.
+- If your business expects to onboard thousands of teams, then avoid performance issues with the workspace run as discussed at the end of the previous section by placing significant consideration on prior planning of the platform team landing zone deployment workspace(s).

 With dynamic credentials, users are able to authenticate their Vault providers using OpenID Connect (OIDC) compliant identity tokens to provide just-in-time credentials and eliminate the need to store long lived secrets on HCP Terraform/Enterprise.
 Some of the benefits of workload identity include the following.